is designed to overload the senses and batter your eyes from start to finish."

 - Sheathe Your Sword: Wait a few seconds without shooting and you'll get a Dare Devil bonus which increases your multiplier.
 Holding fire for a minute gives an Achievement.

 - Soundtrack Dissonance: Try shooting ships to Michael Giacchino's Married Life theme from Up sometime.
+Can happen in itself - you can be calmly dodging asteroid fields as muted death metal murmurs in the background.

 - Smart Bomb: You can unleash an explosive blast that can clear some enemies on screen.